smeghammer/wad_downloader/README.md

  - pymongo
  - pathlib (also may be already deployed)

+# Realm 667
+This crawls the repository section and collects structured metadata as a big JSON output and also collects image files.

 ## Future
 I may build this as a PIPENV eventually with python3.6, but for now, additional package requirements are as listed above.